engincetin/debid/content/pages/index.md

     title: Mint your own NFTs
     subtitle: >-
-      Debid is the KYC Compliant independent subnetwork where you can verify NFTs and add digital, physical and experiential features.
+      Debid is the KYC Compliant independent subnetwork where you can verify NFTs and add digital, physical and experiential features
     actions: []
     image: images/main-frame2x.png
     image_alt: Hero section placeholder image